(As amended and restated on May 14, 2014)

 - Members.
 The Committee shall consist of as many members as the Board shall determine, but in any event not fewer than two members.
 The members of the Committee shall be appointed annually by the Board upon the recommendation of the Committee.

 - Qualifications.
-The Board shall make a good faith determination that each member of the Committee meets all applicable independence and other requirements of law, the Securities and Exchange Commission ("SEC"), the New York Stock Exchange and as set forth in the Company's Corporate Governance Guidelines.
+The Board shall make a determination that each member of the Committee meets all applicable independence and other requirements of law, the Securities and Exchange Commission ("SEC"), the New York Stock Exchange and as set forth in the Company's Corporate Governance Guidelines.

 - Chair.
 The Chair of the Committee shall be appointed by the Board, upon recommendation of the Committee (after consultation with the Chairman of the Board).